 In which countries should a foreign spouse reside to get social security spouse benefits?

 This is the second exception.
 The USA has an extensive list of Social Security agreements with foreign countries.
 A social security agreement is also called a Totalization agreement.
-A foreign spouse of an American expat can receive social security spouse benefits If a foreign spouse has reached a retirement age of 62 years old and has been a resident of one the below countries.
+We wrote an article about Socials Security Agreements earlier.
+A foreign spouse of an American expat can receive social security spousal benefits If a foreign spouse has reached a retirement age of 62 years old and has been a resident of one the below countries.
 The following countries have a Social Security Agreement with the USA:

 Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Korea (South), Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom

-How long should two spouses live in the USA so a foreign spouse can obtain social security spouse benefits?
+How long should two spouses live in the USA so a foreign spouse can obtain social security spousal benefits?

 This is the third exception.
 If a foreign spouse of an American expat is not a citizen of resident of one of the countries listed above, then this spouse can still claim social security spousal benefits if the following requirements are met: